SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade/to-81/using-old-sales-domain.md

     * Copy/move attachments/templates and customer center folders from the old installation to the new.
     * Run queries to update the absolute URLs that will be found in the database.
     * Consider if a redirect should be added so customers using old URLs will be redirected correctly to the new.
-    * Run `upgrade.exe -d newdomain` to make sure Service is upgraded to 8.1 as well.
+    * Run `upgrade.exe -d newdomain` to make sure Service is upgraded as well.

 <!-- Referenced links -->
 [2]: move-crm-server.md